 Step 2: Choose the drive that contains your APFS encrypted volume, then click "Next".
 Then you will see all APFS volumes on the selected drive.

-Step 3: Select the APFS encrypted volume that you want to recover data from and click "Next".
+Step 3: Select the APFS encrypted volume that you want to recover lost data from and click "Next".

 Step 4: Enter the password and click "OK".
 The software will start scan for all lost data on the APFS encrypted volume.